-the agencies used by this company or corporation, the and review, full consumer credit report information from their vendors.
-Without exception this authorization is request or previous agreement to the contrary.
-Copies signature, have been executed by me to be as valid as rom the credit reporting agencies and/or hall supersede and retract any prior es of this authorization, which show my

-Compliance by the Subscriber with all provisions of th (Public Law 91-508, 15 U.S.C.
-Section 1681ET SEQ., 60 Reporting Act (California Civil Code Sec.
-1785.1-1785.
-Information will be requested only for the Subscriber' certify for each request the purpose for which the infinformation will be used for no other purposes.
-4-615) and the Consumer Credit 34) or other jurisdictional requirements. s exclusive use, and the Subscriber will

-X BY WRITTEN AUTHORIZATION OF THE CONSU IMER TO WHOM IT RELATES

-Signature: Date:

-Printed Name:

-Social Security Number:Ph none #:

-Current Address:
+Authorization For The Release Of Consumer Credit Report Information To The Following Company Or Corporation l hereby authorize Garthchester Realty and the agencies used yd b this company or corporation, the recredit report information from the control that this authorization shall supersede elease of, and/or permission to obtain and review, full consum redit reporting agencies and/or their vendors.
+Without except and retract any prior request or previous agreement to the on, which show my signature, have been executed by me to ner tion Law 91-508, 15 U.S.C.
+Section 16 (California Civil Code Sec.
+1785.1 requested only for the Subscriber' all provisions of the Federal Fair Credit Reporting Act (Publi 31ET SEQ., 604-615) and the Consumer Credit Reporting Act 1785.34) or other jurisdictional requirements.
+Information will exclusive use, and the Subscriber will certify for each reque on is sought and that the information will be used for no other ct I be st XBY WRITTEN AUTHORI ATION OF THE CONSUMER TO WHOM IT RELATES Signature: Date: Printed Name: Social Security Number: Phone #: Current Address: